Meet our team

 Birmingham City Council

 We worked with NDSU to deliver grant support for Birmingham City Council’s Celebrating Communities fund (see Locality section on the right).
-We have been awarded small grants from Selly Oak NNS, managed by NDSU, to provide capacity-building support to groups working with adults aged 50+ in the Selly Oak constituency.
-We’ve also been working with NDSU and Locality on a Neighbourhood Planning Toolkit for Birmingham, funded by the Department for Levelling Up, Housing and Communities.
+We were awarded a small grant from Selly Oak NNS, managed by NDSU, to provide capacity-building support to groups working with adults aged 50+ in the Selly Oak constituency.
+We’ve also worked with NDSU and Locality on a Neighbourhood Planning Toolkit for Birmingham, funded by the Department for Levelling Up, Housing and Communities.

 Locality